The UK population now stands at 65.6 million and has increased by 2.4 million in the five years since Census day in 2011.

 England is also more densely populated than India, the second most populous country in the world.

-Immigration is no solution to an ageing population because, of course, immigrants themselves grow older so any benefit is temporary unless we had continuing and ever increasing levels of immigration.
+Immigration is no solution to an ageing population because, of course, immigrants themselves grow older.
+Any benefit would be temporary unless we were to have continuing and ever increasing levels of immigration.

 Only by sharply reducing net migration can we slow population growth and ease pressure on housing and public services.